AnnikaV9/hcclient/docs/README.md

 Highlighting is provided by [pygments](https://pygments.org/), which supports a wide range of languages and themes.<br />
 Themes can be listed with `--themes` and set with `--highlight-theme <theme_name>` or `/configset highlight_theme <theme_name>`<br />

-Language is chosen from text that trails triple backticks starting a code block.<br />
+Language is chosen from text that trails triple backticks starting a code block.
 If the language is not specified or is invalid, it will be guessed.<br />
-Highlighting multiple code blocks in a single message is supported.

 **Note:** &nbsp; Any line inside a code block that starts with triple backticks will break the highlighting.
 This might be fixed in the future.